divyanshg221220/ATM/README.md

 # ATM
+# FIRST : RUN THE COMMAND IN PYTHON TERMINAL "pip install mysql-connector-python".
+# SECOND : COPY THE TEXT FROM "atm.sql" AND PASTE IT ON MySQL.
+# THIRD : SAVE THE FILE "atm.csv" IN THE SAME LOCATION AS THE "atm.py".

 🏦 ATM Machine Simulation Project
 This project simulates a functional ATM system that allows users to securely perform basic banking transactions through a command-line interface.
 The system is built with Python for the frontend and MySQL for backend data handling.